deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-07/AA GETTING STARTED.md

 ### RUNNING THE APPLICATION

 CHAPTER 07 - SPORTSSTORE - A REAL APPLICATION
-    GETTING STARTED 156
+    GETTING STARTED
-        ISSUES
-            DOMAIN MODEL
-        CREATING THE VISUAL STUDIO SOLUTION AND PROJECTS Figure 7-A. Create a new project
+        CREATING THE VISUAL STUDIO SOLUTION AND PROJECTS 156
-            Figure 7-B. Console App (.NET Framework)
-            Figure 7-1.
-Creating the Solution container and SportsStore.Domain project